poppynorthing/pere_temporal_genomics/sequence_trim_align.md

 rm $ALIGNDIR/"$file".sam

 ```
-Before merging, add read group information to each bam using picard v2.23.4 (REF).
+Before merging, add read group information to each bam using [picard](https://github.com/broadinstitute/picard) v2.23.4 (Picard Toolkit 2019).
 This must be repeated for each lane of sequencing (this shows code for lane 1; I also did this for lane 7).
 This step is important for marking PCR and optical duplicates before calling variants.
 ```
 #!/bin/bash